moinmoti/Quad-Tree/README.md

-# KDB-Tree
+# Quad-Tree

-This is an implementation of the KDB-Tree data structure in C++.
+This is an implementation of the Quad-Tree data structure in C++.

 [[_TOC_]]